some-dray/demo-july25/README.md

     *   Scan it with `grype` and save the report.
     *   Build the Chainguard-based Docker image.
     *   Scan it with `grype` and save the report.
-    *   Print the commands needed to run both containers.
+    *   Run 3 python base containers.
+A debian Slim, Debian Full & Chainguard.

-3.  **Run the containers:**
+3.  **The below commands are in the script to run the containers:**

-    The script will output the `docker run` commands for both the Debian and Chainguard containers.
-They will look like this:

     *   **Debian Container (on port 8080):**